 1500 Irving St.

-Everyone loves Izakaya Sozai.
-It’s been written about by nearly every major news outlet in San Francisco as well as those hailing from Tokyo. (that’s when you know it’s really good).
-Come for a bowl Tonkastu ramen brimming with noodles, scallions and healthy chunks of seaweed in a silky broth that will warm your soul.
+Everyone loves Izakaya Sozai in the city's Outer Sunset neighborhood, including most major news outlets in the San Francisco Bay Area and those hailing from Tokyo.
+While small plates of battered takoyaki and garlic sautéed shishito peppers are in-house favorites, nothing beats a bowl of steaming tonkastu: ramen brimming with noodles, scallions and healthy chunks of seaweed in a silky, long-cooking broth that will easily warm your soul.

 1638 Post St.